Trondheim - City meets Nature

 After an interesting tour with the Highlights of Trondheim, we will drive through the scenic sourroundings of Trondheim and visit the Granåsen Ski-jumping Arena.

 - Bus Transport

 - Warm, windproof clothing according to weather conditions

 We leave the city and have a break at Sverresli – a panoramic viewpoint.
-Driving through Trondheim’s nature surroundings we proceed to the Granåsen Ski-jumping Arena, a sports facility where we may have the opportunity to see athletes training for ski jumping.
-The ceramic surface of the slides and the artificial turf enable access to the trampoline throughout the whole year and not just during the winter.
+Driving through Trondheim’s rural surroundings we proceed to the Granåsen ski-jumping arena, a sports facility where we may have the opportunity to see athletes training for ski jumping.
+The ceramic surface of the slides and the artificial turf enables ski jumping throughout year.

-After this visit we return to the port by coach.
+After the visit we return to the port by coach.